NMAI SPOTLIGHTS

 On July 4, 2003, a replica of a ‘Gilded Age’ four-faced Seth Thomas street clock was dedicated on the corner of Victoria and Bellevue Avenues.
 This clock was gifted to the NMAI for the park by the late Giulio Cesare Carani.
 The clock faces are lighted at night, provided accurate time-keeping via satellite for those in its vicinity day and night.
 The only such street clock on Bellevue Avenue, it is also a convenient landmark for Museum visitors looking for the entrance.

-Olmsted was internationally renowned for having designed the photo_1_0013nation's most beloved parks and grounds including New York City’s Central Park, United States Capitol, Winterthur Museum, Boston’s Emerald Necklace, and Newport’s Master Plan as well as 16 other Newport estates.
+Olmsted was internationally renowned for having designed the nation's most beloved parks and grounds including New York City’s Central Park, United States Capitol, Winterthur Museum, Boston’s Emerald Necklace, and Newport’s Master Plan as well as 16 other Newport estates.
 The Olmsted firm completed over 6,000 projects between 1857-1979, across the USA and Canada.
 With the restoration of Stoneacre complete, Olmsted’s legacy is now honored by this small private park in his memory.
 The Frederick Law Olmsted Park is a member of the National Association for Olmsted Parks.